teddy-christian/teddy-christian/README.md

 ## 👋 Hi there!
 I'm Teddy Christian

 I'm a passionate developer who loves building software and web application.
-I work mainly with PHP, Python, React/React Native, with growing focus on Cybersecurity.
+I work mainly with PHP, Python, React/React Native, with growing focus on Cybersecurity ande the Cloud.

 - 🔭 Currently working on: loading...
 - 🌱 Learning: loading...